webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 That is what we expect to get to successfully resume [[#8.
 Initialize local web application session]].

 In the case of an invalid or expired sessionToken, nothing/an error should be returned.

+== Improvements ==

+=== Recovering session data ===

+Instead of reading and trusting a "hidden" or limited accessibility endpoint <tt>GET /v1/session/recover?sessionToken=...</tt>, we could make it behave in a similar way as an OAuth protected endpoint

+* The GET could be anonymous <tt>GET /v1/session/recover</tt>, but require a <tt>X-Session-Token: ...</tt> header
+* The Response could be signed with shared secret using JWT format, see [https://github.com/mozilla/jwcrypto jwcrypto] module —also, its already in use across FxA.